glindberg2000/PDF-extractor/cline_docs/activeContext.md

 - Transaction processing system with three-pass approach
 - Implementation of caching system for transaction analysis
 - Error handling and progress tracking
+- CapitalOne Visa print-to-PDF parser is in progress but cannot extract the amount field due to PDF encoding issues.
+Both PyPDF2 and pdfplumber fail to extract numeric values for the amount column.
+OCR or alternative formats may be required.
+- New focus: Implementing a robust CapitalOne CSV transaction parser to bypass PDF extraction issues.

 ## Current State
 - Successfully implemented multi-client parser system